drivendataorg/deon/docs/docs/index.md

 4. 🌎 We believe in the **power of examples** to bring the principles of data ethics to bear on human experience.
 This repository includes a [list of real-world examples](http://deon.drivendata.org/examples/) connected with each item in the default checklist.
 We encourage you to contribute relevant use cases that you believe can benefit the community by their example.
 In addition, if you have a topic, idea, or comment that doesn't seem right for the documentation, please add it to the [wiki page](https://github.com/drivendataorg/deon/wiki) for this project!

 5. 🔍 We believe the primary benefit of a checklist is **ensuring that we don't overlook important work**.
 Sometimes it is difficult with pressing deadlines and a demand to multitask to make sure we do the hard work to think about the big picture.
 This package is meant to help ensure that those discussions happen, even in fast-moving environments.
-Ethics is hard, and we expect some of the conversations that arise from this checklist may also be hard.

 6. ❓ We can't define exhaustively every term that appears in the checklist.
 Some of these **terms are open to interpretation** or mean different things in different contexts.
 We recommend that when relevant, users create their own glossary for reference.